-Professors W. Bratt, B. Carvill (chair, Department of Germanic Languages), C. Hegewald, J. Lamse
+Professors W. Bratt (chair), B. Carvill, C. Hegewald, J. Lamse

 PROGRAMS FOR STUDENTS wishing to major in German are worked out for them individually by departmental advisors who should be consulted early.
 To be eligible a student must have completed at least two courses in German with a minimum grade of C (2.0) and must have completed 102, 122, or the equivalent.